 Regional Conservation Status - At Risk: Declining

-To raise awareness of tuatara and the reintroduced population at Orokonui Ecosanctuary – Te Korowai o Mihiwaka, near Ōtepoti Dunedin, we worked with Tūhura Otago Museum and reptiles biologists Samuel Purdie from Southern Lakes Sanctuary and Alison Cree from the University of Otago – Ōtākou Whakaihu Waka to produce an infographic fact sheet.
+To raise awareness of tuatara and the reintroduced population at Orokonui Ecosanctuary – Te Korowai o Mihiwaka, near Ōtepoti Dunedin, we worked with Tūhura Otago Museum and reptile biologists Samuel Purdie from Southern Lakes Sanctuary and Alison Cree from the University of Otago – Ōtākou Whakaihu Waka to produce an infographic fact sheet.
 We are grateful to Ngāti Koata, kaitiaki (guardians) of Takapourewa tuatara where individuals from the reintroduced population was sourced, and Kāti Huirapa Rūnaka ki Puketeraki, mana whenua of the recipient location at Orokonui Ecosanctuary – Te Korowai o Mihiwaka.

 This educational resource provides information on how to identify tuatara, what they eat, and their main threats and conservation status.